 Company is an American

-Vacuum Die Casting Process to
+Vacuum Die Casting Process.
+The die casting

-casting process is also known as
+process is commonly known by words or phrases such as

 Die Casting, Zinc

-Casting, Aluminium, Zinc, Casting, Castings, Zink, Foundry,
+Casting, Aluminium, Zinc, Casting, Castings, Manufacturers, Zink, Foundry,

-Die-cast, Diecast, Casting Process, Foundries, Zinc
+Alloys, Diecast, Casting Process, Foundries, Zinc

 and Die Cast Parts.